David Manson (schoolmaster): Manson's legacy

 The same year the foundation stone was laid for Drennan's Academical Institution, 1810, a "Lancastrian School" was opened in Frederick Street for "the children of the lower classes".
 However, the rationale that Joseph Lancaster, visiting Belfast, offered for his peer-tutoring method was reduced to a matter of economy.
 He described a "mechanical system of education" whereby "above one thousand children may be governed by one master only, at an expense reduced to five shillings per annum".
 Like Manson, Lancaster had rejected corporal punishment but he did not share the older schoolmaster's trust in the power of "amusement": discipline in Lancastrian could be harsh with children brutally restrained and shamed.

+Recollections of the Reverend John Bleckley's classical academy in Monaghan Town in the late 1820s might also suggest that Manson's democratically-inclined pedagogy had some continued influence.
+The Young-Irelander Charles Gavan Duffy recalls that the school (in which he was the first Catholic) had a "boys newspaper" and a "boys parliament", an assembly in which Duffy and his Protestant classmates debated, and resolved in favour of, Catholic emancipation.

 The Ulster poet ("rhyming weaver") James Orr is said to have remembered David Manson when, in his Elegy Written in the Ruins of a Country Schoolhouse (1817) he decried those who insisted their children be drilled, as they had been, in "the Catechism, the Youth's Companion and the Holy Word" and who thus denied them "elocution's grace" and "grammar's art".